 As you go through the different exhibits of certain works, you will hear live performances.
 You will hear a very professional musician performing, playing songs of the period.
 I assure you that this kind of event will help you experience something completely new in the capital.

 To have access to this kind of activity, you must get tickets ranging from 20 euros to 30 euros.
 You can get them online through the website.

-8. Browse the Italian stores taking advantage of the special offers
+11. Browse the Italian stores and take advantage of the offers

-Shopping bargains are opportunities that are sought after at all times, and you're sure to want to take advantage of them.
-Fortunately, in Rome in July, you'll see massive sales going on around the city.
-In its first few weeks, you'll find a number of stores in the city slashing prices.
+Shopping bargains are opportunities that are sought after at all times and, for sure, you want to take advantage of them.
+Fortunately, in Rome in July you will see massive sales going on around the city.
+In its first few weeks, you'll find several stores in the city lowering their prices.

 Go through those stores and take advantage of the low prices in that season.
 That way, you will be able to take home different souvenirs of your trip to the Italian capital.

 What is the weather like in Rome in July?